 - Bar and catering facilities within clubhouses are now permitted to open.
 Social distancing remains important at all times.
-Clubs must provide a safe and sanitised indoor environment in line with government guidelines - Clubhouses must close by 10.00pm and not open before 5.00am - Food and beverage must be provided as table service.
-Take-aways may also be served for consumption off the premises - Clubs/ facilities should also remind all members and visitors of the need to adhere to government guidelines from Monday 14 September it is illegal for gatherings of more than six people to take place either indoor or outdoor, except for limited exceptions - click here for more detail
+Clubs must provide a safe and sanitised indoor environment in line with government guidelines - Clubs/ facilities should also remind all members and visitors of the need to adhere to government guidelines - from Monday 14 September it is illegal for gatherings of more than six people to take place either indoor or outdoor, except for limited exceptions - click here for more detail